anoma/namada/documentation/spec/src/base-ledger/governance.md

 - Lock some funds >= `MIN_PROPOSAL_FUND`
 - Contains a unique ID
 - Contains a start, end and grace Epoch
-- The difference between StartEpoch and EndEpoch should be >= `MIN_PROPOSAL_PERIOD` * constant.
+- The difference between StartEpoch and EndEpoch should be >= `MIN_PROPOSAL_PERIOD * constant`.
 - Should contain a text describing the proposal with length < `MAX_PROPOSAL_CONTENT_SIZE` characters.
 - Vote can be done only by a delegator or validator
 - Validator can vote only in the initial 2/3 of the whole proposal duration (`EndEpoch` - `StartEpoch`)
 - Due to the previous requirement, the following must be true,`(EndEpoch - StartEpoch) % 3 == 0`
-- If defined `proposalCode`, should be the wasm bytecode rappresentation of the changes.
+- If defined, `proposalCode` should be the wasm bytecode rappresentation of the changes.
 This code is triggered in case the proposal has a position outcome.
 - `GraceEpoch` should be greater than `EndEpoch` of at least `MIN_PROPOSAL_GRACE_EPOCHS`

 `MIN_PROPOSAL_FUND`, `MAX_PROPOSAL_CODE_SIZE`, `MIN_PROPOSAL_GRACE_EPOCHS`, `MAX_PROPOSAL_CONTENT_SIZE` and `MIN_PROPOSAL_PERIOD` are parameters of the protocol.
 Once a proposal has been created, nobody can modify any of its fields.
-If `proposalCode`  is `Emtpy` or `None` , the proposal upgrade will need to be done via hard fork.
+If `proposalCode`  is `Empty` or `None` , the proposal upgrade will need to be done via hard fork.

 It is possible to check the actual implementation [here](https://github.com/anoma/anoma/blob/master/shared/src/ledger/governance/mod.rs#L69).